EXHIBITION SCHEDULE 2020-2021

 Bachelor of Fine Arts and Bachelor of Applied Arts in Art, Fall 2020 Exhibition

 This art exhibition showcases the work by CMU Department of Art & Design candidates for the BFA and BAA in Art degree.
-BFA candidates are Yang Liu and Natasha Raquepaw and BAA candidates are Samantha McNeal, Micaela Pye, Mario Roberts, Garrett Schafer and Brooklin White.
+BFA candidates are Yang Liu and Natasha Raquepaw and BAA candidates are Wenshu Li, Samantha McNeal, Micaela Pye, Mario Roberts, Garrett Schafer Brooklin White and An'an Yan.
 The exhibition fulfills part of the requirements for their degree and capstone class taught by Anne Gochenour, Director of the University Art Gallery.

 November 6 – November 21, 2020